 These programs, sponsored by the Graduate School, are intended to highlight and address a wide range of academic and social concerns faced by international students currently studying at Syracuse University and potentially working in the United States after graduation.

-What Every International Grad Student Should Know about US Employment with Dan Beaudry.
-Tuesday, March 7, 5:00-6:30 p.m. in Grant Auditorium, White Hall.
+What Every International Student Should Know About U.S. Employment with Dan Beaudry.
+Thursday, October 12, 5:00-6:30 p.m., Maxwell Auditorium, Maxwell Hall

 - Interested in hearing how H-1B sponsorship happens from the inside?
 Dan Beaudry, author of Power Ties: The International Student’s Guide to Finding a Job in the United States and former head of campus recruiting at Monster.com, shares the potent job search system used by many international students to find U.S. employment.
 H-1B’s are won in ways you likely don’t expect.
 What you’ll discover in this presentation may surprise you: